Covers from cherished philatelic friends stir warm, pleasant memories

 Of course, I reimbursed Jay for the cost of the stamps, and I am grateful he had time to service the covers and mail them to me.

 Jay and I worked together on the Linn’s editorial staff for the better part of 10 years before Jay departed in late 2014 to man the editor’s desk of the American Philatelist, the monthly journal of the American Philatelic Society.

-Read the rest of Charles Snee's Dollar-Sign Stamps column and more when you subscribe to Linn's Stamp News!
+To read the rest of Charles Snee's Dollar-Sign Stamps column and more in the June 5 issue, subscribe to Linn's Stamp News!